 - The 1999 film Three Seasons was filmed and takes place in Ho Chi Minh City.
 It is the first American movie to be filmed in Vietnam after relations between the two countries were formally normalized.

 - For works concerning The Vietnam War, please see that page.

-- Ho Chi Minh, pretty much a god to Vietnamese people.note
+- Ho Chi Minh, pretty much a god to Vietnamese people.
+A Real Life example of a Tragic Hero with a Tragic Dream.note

 - Ngo Dinh Diem, the US-backed president of South Vietnam and Minh's opposite number, later assassinated by one of his own generals during a coup (caused by Diem's oppressive actions towards non-Christians, he was a devout Roman Catholic) near the end of the Vietnam War

-- Vo Nguyen Giap, Ho's most trusted lieutenant and military leader, probably one of the great strategists of the 20th Century (he beat the Japanese, the French, and the U.S. militaries.)
+- Vo Nguyen Giap, Ho's most trusted lieutenant and military leader, christened "the red Napoleon" by the Americans, probably one of the great strategists of the 20th Century (he beat the Japanese, the French, and the U.S. militaries.)

 - Ngo Bao Chau, a mathematician at the University of Chicago who won the 2010 Fields Medals.